Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	12. Mechanism proposal:  These societies get more influential, because they get more willing to protect people who blow the whistle on evil.
 They do better early on, and when do fall apart, history gets a better idea of what went wrong... so that future administrations are more honest on average.
 	13. Narrative indicator:  Tyrants with enlightened police... usually have really... really impressive corruptions by the time their society collapses.
 The courts do their best to force more of those corruptions into the open.
 They create records and they protect people who the very powerful would be happier destroying.
 	14. Bureaucratic waste analysis:  It's almost super-literal.
 The courts promote the training and development of good administrators while creating essential records that a society would not otherwise have.
 They have a key protective function during societal collapses as well.
 All of that is expensive.
 Unfortunately, galactic-tier charisma is a real threat that will occasionally lead to bad resolutions and concomitant non-literal waste of bureaucratic potential, and the courts are still probably doomed to look awful in late-stage administrations.
-	15. Utopic rating:  4/5
+	15. Liberation rating:  3/5, +1 with Seat of Justice
 	16. Public protection rating:  1/5, +1 per Commonwealth Happiness technology other than Basic Income that has been implemented.
 	17. Technological smoothness:  3/5
 	18. Technological extremophilia:  Territory average
 	19. Stress/Boredom rating:  4/5 (Stressful)
+	20. Me-points: 2/3
-	20. Kind of person most protected:  Charismatic lawyers.
+	21. Kind of person most protected:  Charismatic lawyers.
-	21. Special categories:  Diversifying, Empathy Maximizer, Galactic Politics
+	22. Special categories:  Diversifying, Empathy Maximizer, Galactic Politics
-	22. Conversion potential:  Commonwealth<->Panarchy; Empire<->Panarchy (limited)
+	23. Conversion potential:  Commonwealth<->Panarchy; Empire<->Panarchy (limited)
 16. Three Shift Society
 	1. Mechanism proposal:  Facially, this is one of the wonders of literalism in the game.
 Increasing utilization of infrastructure during off-peak hours, and generally shifting peak demand to off-peak demand, *is* a way to increase efficiency and population density.
 So what goes wrong?
 Why is it so expensive?
 	2. Downside analysis:  Most people can't do this.
 More of the public is stressed-out and insomniac as a result of spreading these schedules widely.
 Resentment against the bureaucracy increases as a source of suffering is generated with an obvious cause.